gulshantak1997/AspNetCoreProject/AdminLTE1/wwwroot/docs/components/main-header.md

 > ##### Tip!
-> To get a bigger dropdown menu you can add `.dropdown-menu-lg` or `.dropdown-menu-xl` to `.dropdown-menu`.
+> To get a bigger Dropdown menu you can add `.Dropdown-menu-lg` or `.Dropdown-menu-xl` to `.Dropdown-menu`.
-> You can also get the legacy dropdown offset with adding `.dropdown-legacy` to `.main-header`.
+> You can also get the legacy Dropdown offset with adding `.Dropdown-legacy` to `.main-header`.
 {: .quote-info}